epolonsky/Thesis/code.md

 ```
 The resulting classified repeat library (consensi.fa.classified) was used as a custom repeat library for MAKER repeat masking.

-## 17. Configure MAKER for the initial annotation run (MAKER Pass 1)
+## 17. Configure MAKER for the initial annotation run

 Before running MAKER, the `maker_opts.ctl` configuration file was edited to specify the input genome assembly, repeat library, homology evidence, and ab initio gene prediction parameters.